gklyne/annalist/documents/roadmap.md

 - provenance pingbacks - distributed provenance for real data?

+## Ontology import and export

+Create initial Annalist definitions from an imported Ontology.
+These may not necessarily be the most effective presentation of data, but they can provide a starting point for refinement by hand.

+Similarly, OWL and/or RDFS class andnproperty declarations could be extracted and exported from definitions created with Annalist.
+(There is already some logic in this direction used to create JSON-LD context files from Annalist definitions.)

 ## ResourceSync

 Implement ResourceSync protocol for sharing and propagation of Annalist data sets.